 - Wait for the parents to make any baby announcements themselves

-- Don’t post anything on social media without checking it’s okay first (that goes for husbands too – she might not want that birth video up on YouTube after all!)
+- Check that whatever you’re posting is okay first (that goes for husbands too – she might not want that birth video up on YouTube after all!)

-- Be sensitive to the child and parents with any posts (i.e. no horrible photos, photoshop jobs or nasty comments)
+- Be sensitive to the child and parents with any posts (i.e. no horrible photos, photoshop jobs or insensitive comments)

-- Think of other ways to express your sympathy or support (in the event of baby loss or illness) other than social media
+- In the event of baby loss or illness, consider other ways to show your support other than social media

-We know it’s a very exciting time, or perhaps you need the support of friends or family, however to be safe it’s best to be careful about who you tell important baby news and information to.
-Make sure you and your partner are on the same page with this, and let anyone you tell know that it’s private and to remain with them only (this MIGHT slow down a gossipy mother-in-law!).
-And if a friend or relative can’t be trusted not to blab or doesn’t understand how social media works, then delay telling them any news just to be sure.
+It’s a hugely exciting time, we know.
+But it’s best to be careful about who you tell important baby news to.
+Make sure you and your partner are on the same page with this, and let anyone you tell know that it’s private and to remain with them only.
+And if a friend or relative can’t be trusted not to blab, or they don’t understand how social media works, then delay telling them any news just to be sure.

 As long as you’re selective about who you tell, clear about what is and isn’t okay, and let them know when they CAN be open on social media (if that’s fine with you), then this will give you a lot more control over your baby news being shared online.